Common Call Routing Failure Scenarios

 Circular routing happens when transfer logic doesn't account for where the call came from.
 Department A's rule says "if it's a product question, send to department B." Department B's rule says "if they want to buy, send to department A." Neither rule checks whether the call has already been transferred.

 The fix requires breaking the loop with proper termination logic—usually by limiting transfer counts or adding explicit routing rules for already-transferred calls.
+Implementing intelligent call routing with clear decision trees prevents these loops from forming in the first place.

 The Call Routing Debugging Methodology

 Random troubleshooting wastes time.
-In our analysis of 130,175 calls across 47 businesses, we found that systematic debugging catches routing issues three times faster.
+In our analysis of 130,175 calls across 45 businesses, we found that systematic debugging catches routing issues three times faster.
 Here's the exact methodology to follow.

 Step 1: Visualize Your Call Flow Diagram